ATECoder/units-amounts/README.md

 where %userprofile% is the root user folder.

 #### Packages
-ISR packages are consumed from a local folder, e.g., %my%\nuget\packages.
+Presently, packages are consumed from a _source feed_ residing in a local folder, e.g., _%my%\nuget\packages_.
-The packages are 'packed' using the _Pack_ command from each packable project and stored in the %my%\nuget folder and published into the local folder.
+The packages are 'packed', using the _Pack_ command from each packable project, into the _%my%\nuget_ folder as specified in the project file and then added to the source feed.
+Alternatively, the packages can be downloaded from the private [MEGA packages folder].

 ## Facilitated By[](#){name=FacilitatedBy}
 * [Visual Studio]